undertheearth/pokeemerald-expansion-gameplay/INSTALL.md

     cd
     ```

+### Installing Python on msys2

+To install Python on msys2, simply run the following commands:

+    ```bash
+    pacman -S mingw-w64-x86_64-python3
+    ```

+Python is now installed.

-### Choosing where to store pokeemerald (msys2)
+### Choosing where to store pokeemerald Expansion (msys2)
-At this point, you can choose a folder to store pokeemerald into.
-If you're okay with storing pokeemerald in the user profile folder, then proceed to [Installation](#installation).
-Otherwise, you'll need to account for where pokeemerald is stored when changing directory to the pokeemerald folder.
+At this point, you can choose a folder to store pokeemerald Expansion into.
+If you're okay with storing pokeemerald Expansion in the user profile folder, then proceed to [Installation](#installation).
+Otherwise, you'll need to account for where pokeemerald Expansion is stored when changing directory to the pokeemerald-expansion folder.

 For example, if you want to store pokeemerald (and agbcc) in **C:\Users\\_\<user>_\Desktop\decomps** (where *\<user>* is your **Windows** username), enter this command: